Blogger shares photo of married man who allegedly 'sponsors' Nancy Isime

 Fans blast Nancy Isime for using shredded 20 dollar bills to fix her nails

-Nigerian TV personality, Nancy Isime’s new ‘dollar’ nails earned her series of bashing on social media after photos and videos made the rounds.
+Nancy's ‘dollar’ nails had earlier earned her series of bashing on social media after photos and videos made the rounds.

 Nancy’s new nails however did not draw positive reactions as expected.
 A number of people criticised the media personality and accused her of disrespecting the dollar note.
 A few others however noted that the dollar bill could have been a fake one.